Get Started with Squarespace

 10. Improving SEO

 SEO, or search engine optimization, deals with how your site is ranked by search engines.
 This process involves many different algorithms that are always changing, so there is not one exact answer that will ensure your site gets a higher ranking.
-As search tools become more sophisticated, there is no longer a "formula" or a set of tactics that will guarantee you a top page ranking.
+As search tools become more sophisticated, there is no exact "formula" to guarantee you a top page ranking.

-A. We recommend verifying your site with Google Search Console.
+A. Here is the official Squarespace SEO checklist with tips to improve your website’s search presence.
+Most of these steps will be done before launch, but you can always edit your own page descriptions, post descriptions, and other content as needed.
+We recommend verifying your site with Google Search Console.
 This can help you identify any problems preventing better site rankings.

 B. When creating pages and posts, be sure to use correctly structured HTML and always create page descriptions, tags, categories, image "alt" tags and other identifiers to make your content easier for search engines to understand and index.
 For more details on this, visit increasing your site's visibility to search engines.